apache/drill/_docs/sql-ref/functions/002-conversion.md

 ## CAST

-The CAST function converts an entity having a single data value, such as a column name, from one type to another.
+The CAST function converts an expression from one type to another.

 ### Syntax